 You may have an enquiry from overseas and it’s understandable that you’re feeling uncertain about how to proceed.
 The purchaser will be potentially considering shipping the boat, its countries customs duty and export taxes will be the purchaser’s responsibility.
 However, as part of this transaction you will need to de-register your vessel so that the new owner can register the vessel.
 This may be daunting and we can assist you in this transaction to ensure a smooth sale.

 Selling a Boat is not the same as selling a house.
 The potential problems you may face can be devastating such as failing to deliver the boat right.
 What you need is a well-drafted contract that addresses each specific issue.

 On completion of the sale, the next steps are ownership transfer and de-registering the boat.
-Depending on your circumstances you may also require transfer of commercial registration and marine insurance advice.
+Depending on your circumstances you may also require transfer of commercial registration.

-At Vaaron-Morel Lawyers our Lawyers have specialised maritime skills and knowledge to understand your specific needs and the sales process.
-By using Vaarzon-Morel Lawyers your sale will be treated with respect no matter how small or large your boat.
+Our Lawyers have specialised maritime skills and knowledge to understand your specific needs and the sales process.
+By using Vaarzon-Morel Maritime Lawyers your sale will be treated with respect, no matter how small or large your boat.
 The Lawyers who assist you have a complete understanding of the maritime world and it’s this experience that enables you to minimise costs and sell with confidence.